Uberspace/lab/source/guide_synapse.rst

         resources:
           - names: [client]

-for ease of use we will also forward 443 to the unsecure port ``8008``:
+for ease of use we will make use of ``uberspace web backend`` and point it to 8008.

 .. include:: includes/web-backend.rst